What Does Fish Eyes Turning White Mean? {Are They Going Blind?}

 1. Poor Water Quality in the Tank

-One of the common reasons behind cloudy eyes is poor water quality in the aquarium.
-When the water these fish are living in increase in levels of nitrate, nitrite, and ammonia, it will make the fish eyes to come cloudy.
+One of the common reasons behind cloudy eyes is poor water conditions in the fish tank.
+When the water these fish are living in increase in levels of nitrate, nitrite, and ammonia, it will make the fish eyes to become cloudy.

 This condition is worsened when there are also: